-Operating in six counties, the DHA Tobacco-Free Coalition project has been recognized for Exemplary Service by the Mississippi Department of Health.
+DHA Tobacco-Free Coalition project operates in six Delta counties; Bolivar, Coahoma, Quitman, Sunflower, Tallahatchie, and Tunica.
+The program is recognized for Exemplary Service by the Mississippi Department of Health year after year.
 Our staff work directly with schools and community organizations to prevent the initiation of tobacco use among youth, reduce exposure to secondhand smoke, promote tobacco cessation services, and eliminate tobacco related disparities.

 As a result of its outreach program, smoke free ordinances have been adopted in the Delta municipalities of Coahoma, Friars Point, Clarksdale, Jonestown, Lyon, Marks, Sledge, Tutwiler, Sumner, Charleston, Beulah, Drew, Moorhead, Duncan, Alligator, and Indianola, as well as Coahoma County and Delta State University in Cleveland.